QuidsUp - NoTrack - More Information

 Can I Install NoTrack on Windows?

-You could utilise my block list in a DNS server on Windows.
+However, you could utilise my block list in a DNS server on Windows.

 Right now the cheapest and easiest way to use NoTrack is on a Raspberry Pi, with Ubuntu Server.